MicrosoftDocs/quantum-docs/articles/includes/tutorial-entanglement-local-include.md

 }
 ```

 In the code, the `count` and `initial` variables are set to `1000` and `One` respectively.
-This initializes the first qubit to `One` and measures each qubit 1000 times.
+This step initializes the first qubit to `One` and measures each qubit 1000 times.

 The `Main`operation: